 There aren’t many bad seats in the stadium, but for day games, the third base side of the field offers great sightlines without being directly in the sun.
 If you sit in the upper levels along the first base line, you’ll get a peek-a-boo view of the U.S Capitol building.
 And the Nationals offer Family Fun Packs, which include concessions, for select weekend games.
 If you have antsy ones who won’t sit for long, an alternate plan is to buy standing room only tickets at the box office and then grab a reservation at the Red Porch restaurant, which has a great outfield view and good food to keep them occupied for a few innings.

 Kids love eating at sporting events, and fortunately, Nats Park has something for all tastes.
 To go along with the classic selections of hot dogs, ice cream and pizza, there are some special areas that likely will appeal to your youngsters.
 The Rookie stand (Section 143) offers junior-sized hot dogs, kid’s meals and PB&J sandwiches.
-You can get funnel cakes (Section 316), sno cones (Section 143) and Nationals helmet sundaes (Sections 115, 129) as well.
+You can get funnel cakes (Section 316), sno cones (Section 143), Philly-style soft pretzels (Sections 130 and 315) and Nationals helmet sundaes (Sections 115, 129) as well.
 Don’t forget, you can bring in outside items, as long as they are in clear, single-serve bags within a soft-sided cooler.

 Other than the action on the diamond?
 Nationals Park has a children’s play area just to the left of the center field entrance, which is perfect for letting your little ones blow off some steam.
+Open through the fifth inning, is the ballparks new virtual reality booth, where you can don a VR headset and see if you can “hit” a homer.
+Look for the booth near the Right Field Gate.
 Make sure you’re in your seats for the Presidents Race, which occurs after the top of the fourth inning.
 The Presidents also make their way throughout the concourse, along with Nationals mascot Screech, so keep your camera handy.

 Scoring Extra Perks